A Test-Time Learning Approach to Reparameterize the Geophysical Inverse Problem with a Convolutional Neural Network: Future Work

-The idea of reparameterizing the mesh space can be adapted to other Tikhonov-style geophysical inversion problems (e.g. potential fields and electromagnetics, where SimPEG has other simulations that could be swapped in.).
+The idea of reparameterizing the mesh space can be adapted to other Tikhonov-style geophysical inversion problems (e.g. potential fields and electromagnetics, where SimPEG has other simulations that could be swapped in).
 This method can also be combined with additional explicit regularization terms such as using a non-uniform reference model based on the petrophysical knowledge for the survey domain.
-Currently, the DIP-Inv method requires more than 1000 iterations, so it is much slower than a conventional inversion.
-Exploring more efficient optimizers is a direction of future research.
-Moreover, to illustrate the impacts of the implicit regularization on models with known structures, we only show the simple synthetic cases.
+Currently, the DIP-Inv method requires more than 1000 iterations, and it is much slower than a conventional inversion, so exploring more efficient optimization methods is also a direction of future research.
+Moreover, to illustrate the impacts of implicit regularization on models with known structures, we only show the synthetic cases.
 Future work could also include examining the results of field data.
 Similarly, we chose to work with a simple CNN architecture, but exploring more complex architectures would be an avenue for further research.